loading...

 7. GoInsight.AI provides two default sources of Agent Strategies:

-• Official System Strategies: Developed and embedded by the GoInsight.ai official team, suitable for common multi-step reasoning or tool-use scenarios.
+• Official System Strategy: Developed and embedded by the GoInsight.AI official team, suitable for common multi-step reasoning or tool-use scenarios.

-• User-Defined Strategies (Plugins): Enterprise teams can create and publish their own Agent Strategies through the plugin module.
+• Custom Agent Strategy: Enterprise teams can create and publish their own agent strategy in the Services & Tools module.

 Configure Node Parameters